jdjakub/BootstrapLab/README.md

 ## Playing around

-Create an Entity (concptually, an Object, but this could be confused with plain JavaScript objects) and give it some state:
+Create an Entity (conceptually, an Object, but this could be confused with plain JavaScript objects) and give it some state:

 ```javascript
 e = new Entity();